falkr/iik-edu/pages/timeplan.md

 - the activities are both scheduled the weeks they will occur and not scheduled the weeks they will not occur, and finally
 - if you are teaching in more than one courses, that teaching times are not colliding.

-Problems/errors should be reported to the Department's administration, see Contact below.
+Problems/errors should be reported to the administration, see [Contact](https://edu.iik.ntnu.no/timeplan#contact) below.

 Information about a specific room, incl. the available equipment, is available in [TP](https://tp.educloud.no/ntnu/timeplan/?type=room).